CoinCheung/gdGPT/README.md

 #### 2. Convert huggingface weights to pipeline weights
-You can run this script (currently only support bloom and llama):
+You can run this script (currently only support bloom, llama, and baichuan2-7b):
 ```
     INPUT=bigscience/bloomz-7b1-mt # model name in the huggingface hub
     # INPUT=/path/to/models # or the path including saved model and tokenizer(saved by `save_pretrained()`), tokenizer is necessary